 Customer and product

-The use case is very simple, we send a message to enrich customer information and product information.
-The route receives a message via the file system, checks xml validity and calls two services to retrieve more customer and product informations.
-Because we would like to keep the full payload anytime and avoid any payload backup into header we have to use enrich pattern.
-Route last step is to write the final result to a new file.
+The use case is straightforward: we send a message to enrich customer information and product information.
+The route receives a message via the file system, checks XML validity, and calls two services to retrieve additional customer and product information.
+Because we want to preserve the full payload throughout the process and avoid any payload backup into headers, we need to use the enrich pattern.
+The route’s final step is to write the complete result to a new file.

 Route